mpsujek/codewarssolutions/js/readme.md

-This is a project to keep all my codewars solutions.
-During this project, I also test possibilities to provide projects.
+# This is a project to keep all my codewars solutions.
+## During this project, I also test possibilities how to to provide projects.

+### Feel free to suggest what can I do more.